typedb/typedb/docs/pages/overview/0-index.md

 title: Introduction to GRAKN.AI
 keywords: intro
 last_updated: January 2017database
 summary: GRAKN.AI is the database for AI.
-It is a HYPER-RELATIONAL Database to store complex data, with a reasoning query language that interprets complex relationships into a higher level abstraction.
+It is a hyper-relational database to store complex data, with a reasoning query language that interprets complex relationships into a higher level abstraction.
 tags: [overview]
 sidebar: overview_sidebar
 permalink: ./overview/index.html